 November 12, 2013.

 My ideas often come on a grand scale, and many of the ambitious projects I want to tackle require a fundamental paradigm shift in some field/industry.
 I’ll list a few of them here.
-I didn’t invent most of them (even though I thought I did), and some of them are partially-solved (but none of them are in widespread use).
+I didn’t invent most of them (even though I thought I did), and some of them are partially-solved (but none are in widespread use).

 - In an earlier post I wrote about a future world where meetings are scheduled by a computer system that knows everyone’s time constraints.
 The system should be able to automatically shuffle around everyone’s schedules to make all kinds of crazy things possible.
 For example, suppose a musician gets sick right before a rehearsal.
 The system could reschedule the rehearsal for a later date, in a way that works for everyone in the band.
 If there is no time that works for the whole group, the system controls each member’s schedule and re-optimizes it to make a time.
 Or on a bigger scale: think about an entire university using this to schedule class times (dynamically).
 There’s a lot more to this idea, so check out that blog post for details.